 Ifetroban research is at the clinical stage, meaning it has advanced to clinical trials involving people.
-Ifetroban has been studied in 26 clinical trials and dosed in over 1,300 people including healthy volunteers.
+Ifetroban has been studied in over 26 clinical trials and dosed in over 1,300 people including healthy volunteers.
 There are three active clinical trials evaluating ifetroban in other rare diseases.
 Animal studies mimicking Duchenne demonstrated ifetroban prevents heart muscle disease and prolongs survival.
-Recruitment is anticipated to begin in October 2018.
+Recruitment is anticipated to begin in June 2019.

 What is the goal or purpose of this study?

 The goal of this clinical trial is to see if ifetroban, a novel targeted drug product, can be safely and effectively used for the treatment of Duchenne heart muscle disease.